axopy/axopy/doc/source/index.rst

 - **Task**: A distinct element in the experiment workflow.
 The interface for a task is implemented as a tab in the base UI.
 - **Run**: A run through the entire implementation of a task, once.
-- **Trial**: Runs typically involve repeated performance of a individual trials, such as repeatedly moving a cursor to random target locations.in which the subject repeatedly produces data of the same type, such as moving a cursor to random
+- **Trial**: Runs typically involve repeated performance of individual trials, such as repeatedly moving a cursor to random target locations.

 .. toctree::